Pilligrim/DesignPatterns/README.md

 # DesignPatterns
-Design Patterns by book HeadAFirst and GOF
+Design Patterns by book Head First and GoF implementation by Java